Arash-11/personal-website-v2/posts/rustlings-immutability-ownership.md

 <br />

 As the exercise’s first comment indicates, `get_char` should not take ownership of the value being passed to it.
-So the fix is to have it borrow the *value* instead.
+So the fix is to have it borrow it instead.
 So far so good!

 Now onto the `string_uppercase` function, we can just remove the `&`.
-The function takes ownership of the code, the code compiles and Rustlings tells me I’m good to move on!
+The function takes ownership of the code, the code compiles and Rustlings tells us that we're good to move on!

 <br />